Holiday Home De Eik (The Oak)

 A separate toilet is also on the ground floor as well as a bathroom with a shower and a double washing basin.
 Further there is a laundry cabinet with a washing machine and a dryer.

 A rather narrow and steep staircase leads up to the two double bedrooms on the first floor under the roof.
 Because of its steepness this cottage is not suitable for smaller children or the elderly.
-A maximum of two pets is allowed.

 The Heather fields of the protected ‘The Stulp’ area are within 10 minutes walking distance where one may observe water foul on the ‘Pluismeer’ from a watchingpost or run into the large white herd of ‘Charolais’ cows.
 The picturesque village Lage Vuursche where one goes for pancakes is a 25 minute walk and ‘Paleis Soestdijk’ with its beautiful gardens is less than a 10 minute drive on the N234.